 Video of the Day

 The task then becomes to find pieces of decor that are consistent with that time period, and thoughtfully integrate them throughout your space — this is definitely easier said than done.
-But not to worry.
-We've looked high and low to bring you 20 inspired vintage living room design ideas that will point you in the right direction.
+For some additional inspiration, we've looked high and low to bring you some inspired design ideas that will point you in the right direction.

-20 Vintage Living Room Ideas
+30 Vintage Living Room Decor Ideas

 Craftsman style came about during the arts and crafts movement of the late 19th century and can be characterized by the use of natural materials and clean lines to create custom features.
-For example, in this beautiful home restored by Jamie Haller, she embraced the original wood, bringing it back to its former glory, and had baseboards and molding custom-made to match the existing pieces already in the home.
+For example, in this beautiful home restored by Jamie Haller, the designer embraced the original wood, bringing it back to its former glory, and had baseboards and molding custom-made to match the existing pieces already in the home.
 The cohesive nature of the finishes inspires a clean-cut aesthetic that's effortlessly cool.

 Fine leather furniture is always a good investment, but make sure the pieces you buy are high-quality to ensure that it pays off.
 These vintage accent chairs selected by Katie Hodges really make the living room design — adding the perfect old-school touch to the cool Spanish-deco-inspired space.